Free Tool Schedule of Values AIA-style billing starter

 1. Break the job into logical line items

 Use categories that make sense for how the project is estimated and billed.
 That may be CSI-style divisions, phases of work, or trade-specific scopes.
+For a deeper explanation, see how to create a Schedule of Values template.

 2. Assign a scheduled value to each item